aditbharadwaj/angular-gradient-progressbar/projects/angular-gradient-progressbar/README.md

 ## Gradient Angular Progress bar

-<p>This is a simple package that provide 2 variants of the progress bars that a user can use:
+<p>This angular package provides 2 variants of the progress bars that can be used:

    a.
 Advance Progress Bar
   <img src="https://user-images.githubusercontent.com/6751554/89296201-a7a4af80-d67f-11ea-94a5-b50d604c818b.PNG"/>